avamalino/FinalProject121/README.md

 we plan to use generative AI tools **only during development**, not at runtime in the game:

 - brainstorming level ideas, challenge variations, and building names
-- getting help debugging TypeScript and build issues
+- getting help debugging lua and love2d code and build issues
 - drafting and revising documentation text (e.g., this project summary)

 no AI-generated content is required for players to run the game.